-- L3.6 When a wet weather bypass flow is occurring, exceedances of the 3DGM concentration limits in condition L3.4 are permitted at the following point(s) for the duration of the bypass where the bypass was the sole cause of the exceedance: Point(s) 1, 3 and 13. - L3.7 Not applicable. - L3.8 For each monitoring/discharge point specified in the table(s) below (by a point number), the specified toxic effect of the effluent on the specified test organism must be greater than the corresponding limit listed for that organism in the table.
+- L3.6 When a wet weather bypass flow is occurring, exceedances of the 3DGM and the 100 percentile concentration limits in condition L3.4 are permitted at the following point(s) for the duration of the bypass where the bypass was the sole cause of the exceedance: Point(s) 1, 3, 4 and 7. - L3.7 Not applicable. - L3.8 For each monitoring/discharge point specified in the table(s) below (by a point number), the specified toxic effect of the effluent on the specified test organism must be greater than the corresponding limit listed for that organism in the table.

-Toxicity Units of Measure 50 percentile limit 90 percentile limit Ceriodaphnia dubia immobilisation (EC50) percent effluent by volume 50 -
+Toxicity Units of measure 50 percentile limit Ceriodaphnia dubia immobilization (EC50) percent effluent by volume 50 must not exceed the volume/mass limit specified for that discharge point or area.